 use in childhood epilepsy research.

 Take part in the this study

-This study is currently closed to recruitment.
-We will post back here when we have the final results!
+This study is currently closed to recruitment and has been published.
 Please look at our other projects if you are interested in taking part in CASTLE.